edheltzel/vscode-better-solarized/README.md

 1. Clone the repository `gh repo clone edheltzel/vscode-better-solarized && cd vscode-better-solarized`
 2. Run `pnpm install`
 3. Execute the **run without debugging**: `Run > Run without debugging` OR `ctrl + F5` (see: [VSCode Debugging](https://code.visualstudio.com/Docs/editor/debugging#_run-mode)) to start development.
+4. Either open the terminal and run `pnpm run serve` or run a task with the command prompt `Tasks: Run Task` and select `npm: serve` (Either option works - I personally run the task inside of the terminal).
-4. To edit the theme colors open the `./src/data/themes.js` file and edit the colors as needed.
+5. To edit the theme colors open the `./src/data/themes.js` file and edit the colors as needed and/or edit any of the Nunjucks files in the `./src` directory.